drostron/slamdata-docs/source/administration-guide.rst

 '''''''''''''''''''''''''''''''''''''''

 SlamData Advanced defaults to using an H2 java database as its metastore database.
-Alternatively Postgres may be used instead.
+Alternatively PostgreSQL 9.x may be used instead.

 A Postgres metastore allows SlamData to be clustered to scale.